gurleenbath/Treaty-Bio/README.md

-# Treaty-Bio

-Wearable Devices and Computer Vision Final Project - Adaptive Basketball Coach
+#Adaptive Basketball Coach

 Utilizing motion sensing wearable technology, our application will train a model on a basketball players specific motion characteristics and provide feedback on a shot by shot basis.

-## Installation requirements
+##Installation requirements

 The are several technologies being employed:
 * Bluetooth for capturing motion data